CatfishW/KGLLM/Core/README.md

 ## Data Format

-The model expects data in the webqsp_rog format:
+The model expects data in JSONL format with the following structure:

 ```json
 {